 Why should organizations care about CIS compliance?

-Adopting CIS compliance brings several key benefits to organizations, including:
+Adopting CIS compliance policies brings several key benefits to organizations, including:

-Many compliance standards, such as GDPR, HIPAA, PCI DSS, and FISMA, align with CIS guidelines, making it easier for organizations to meet multiple regulatory requirements.
+Regulatory alignment: Many compliance standards, such as GDPR, HIPAA, PCI DSS, and FISMA, align with CIS policies, making it easier for organizations to meet multiple regulatory requirements.

 5. Global recognition